Form of Government: Constitutional monarchy

 The system consists of major banking groups (BBVA and Santander) and a network of smaller savings banks.
 The banking sector has received huge public aid following the real estate crisis and based on an EU bank bailout, which ended in January 2014.
 A stock exchange is active in Madrid.

 Tourism.
-The country is among the top tourist destinations in the world, with over 75.6 million international visitors and a production value equal to 11% of the national GDP.
+The country is among the top tourist destinations in the world, with about 81.8 million international visitors and a production value equal to 11% of the national GDP.
 Its greatest attractions are the seaside resorts on the Mediterranean coast, the islands and its historic cities.